jitesoft/docker-node-base/README-2.md

     * `14`, `latest`
     * `12`, `lts`

-_OBSERVE: Currently, all images on GitHub are private until their multi-arch support is working as intended._
 _OBSERVE: Currently, all pushes to Quay are paused until their multi-arch support is working as intended._

 ## Docker files